Photography experience: 12+ years in every kind of venue from pub to festival stage.

 Goals: Happy clients.

 Favourite aspects of what you do?
-Total immersion, trust, weird vantage points, jump shots, working with creative people (some of my clients are also some of my favourite musicians/humans on the planet).
+Total immersion in the performance, weird and unusual vantage points, jump shots, working with creative people (some of my clients are also some of my favourite musicians/humans on the planet), building trust, translating the feelings artists get from being on stage into still images.
+The fact that no two shows are exactly the same and there's always something different to see and shoot.
 I have always been and will always be an advocate of live music.
 I'm a big fan of environmental portraits and turning the camera on the audience - I love to show people how great the atmosphere at a gig can be, and encourage them to go out and see bands and experience it for themselves.

 Favourite photo: I haven't taken it yet!

 Ninja level: Pro!
 I work very discreetly.
 I strongly believe that photography shouldn't be a distraction, or break the connection between the band and the audience.
-You can do a great job without getting in anyone's way.
+You're there to do a job, and you can do a great job without getting in anyone's way.
+Respect for your environment - someone else's workplace - is so important.

 Parting thoughts?
 Finding a photographer who is a good match for you in style, vision and personality is really a key to getting great photos that will engage your fans and draw more people in.